nartr1/ktdash/CONTRIBUTING.md

 ## Documentation

-Documentation is automatically generated using `redoc` from the code and is accessible at `http://localhost:8000/redoc` when running the backend (both locally and through Docker).
+Documentation is automatically generated using `redoc` and `swagger` from the code and is accessible at `http://localhost:8000/redoc` or `http://localhost:8000/docs` when running the backend (both locally and through Docker).

 ## Code Structure